 Other penalties incurred for the Marathon Stage will be applied at the end of the Marathon Stage.

-For the machine of different categories:
+Important rules for the vehicles and riders of different categories:

 Riders who will camp must have: